jamesgrams/guystation/README.md

 ## Additional Information
 Multiple monitors are not supported.
 Using multiple monitors will cause issues with ensuring the screen resolution is correct and streaming the screen.

+## Known issues
+* Citra maps buttons with respect to individual controller types, so you'll need separate control profiles for each control (and the vitual controller through screencast).
+* Dolphin does something similar where it keeps track of controllers by controller type.
+* PCSX2 does not recognize the virtual controller.
+* Citra and Mupen64 flicker when hiding the screenshare message.
+As such, the message is not hidden when these emulators are in use and screenshare is started.

 ## Credits and Special Thanks
 * Game Boy Advance and DS Lite icons: [David Pérez](https://thenounproject.com/david730/)